le-mn/minhngocle.github.io/index.md

 ## Education

-- (2014-2018) BSc. in Physics (major in Theoretical Physics), The University of Science - Vietnam National University in Ho Chi Minh City, Vietnam;
 - (2020-now) MSc. in Astronomy (expected), National Tsing Hua University, Taiwan.
+- (2014-2018) BSc. in Physics (major in Theoretical Physics), The University of Science - Vietnam National University in Ho Chi Minh City, Vietnam.

 ## Publications and presentations